East Park, Kingston upon Hull: History

 Work was soon under way to construct the city's new green space, and by 1886 the project was providing 140 much needed jobs in a time of high unemployment, with the possibility that the total figure might climb as high as 200.
+The construction of East Park was also viewed as a means of addressing unemployment.
+During the ceremony marking the beginning of the works, the Mayor noted that the project had provided employment during a period of economic hardship and helped relieve distress among local workers during a difficult winter.
 Most of the men were earning up to 18s a week but around ten were paid a couple of shillings more.
 When Jubilee Day arrived the following summer, large crowds lined the route of a parade which marched from the city centre, where a new covered market was officially opened, along Lowgate, Whitefriargate, and Holderness Road to its end point in the new park.
 There is no record of any official decision to adopt the name East Park, and at the opening ceremony Alderman W.F.Chapman suggested that it should be called Victoria Park.
 However, East Park it remained, and as local historian Mary Fowler remarks "...with the economy of expression so common in these parts, East Park is, as often as not, just 'Park' to the people of East Hull.".

+East Park was formally opened on 21 June 1887 during celebrations marking Queen Victoria's Golden Jubilee.
+Although some work remained incomplete, around 50 acres had been laid out with walks, ornamental lakes and a fountain.
+A civic procession travelled from the Town Hall to the park, where the Mayor described it as a "park for the people" and highlighted its role in providing recreation for the growing population of East Hull.
+He estimated the total cost of the scheme at approximately £20,000.

+During the opening ceremony, the Mayor described East Park as a "park for the people" and emphasised its importance to the rapidly growing communities of eastern Hull.
+He stated that approximately 77 acres had been acquired and developed for the project, including 38 acres purchased from the Watson Charity, and estimated the total cost of the scheme at about £20,000.
+The park was expected to serve a district whose population was projected to reach 45,000 within a few years.
+A temporary triumphal arch decorated with evergreens was erected at the park entrance for the opening celebrations.
+The structure incorporated a royal shield and displayed the dates 1837 and 1887 in recognition of Queen Victoria's Golden Jubilee, together with civic symbols associated with the Corporation of Hull.